 Don’t miss a drive up to Silver Star Mountain Resort.
 Stroll around the village, look at the colourful buildings, take pictures and stop in at one of the cozy coffee shops or friendly pubs.
 You won’t need much effort to experience sweeping views from high above.
 The scenic lifts take you up to the summit in a matter of minutes, offering spectacular vistas of the Monashee range and Okanagan Valley.

 Are you interested in a Mountain biking experience?
 Silver Star’s world-class bike park and cross-country network of trails have something for every level of riders.
 A Rental Shop offers a great selection of demo and rental bikes, as well as protective gear for all ages.
 Why not have a go at it while you’re up there?

 Surrounded by trees and wilderness, Echo Lake is still one of the hidden secrets, located southeast of Lumby, in the North Okanagan Valley.
 Listen to the echo while you’re there, it’s what gives the lake its name.

-Echo Lake is known for its clear turquoise colored water and excellent fishing and is a popular regional recreation destination.
+Echo Lake is known for its clear turquoise coloured water and excellent fishing and is a popular regional recreation destination.
 Here you find excellent paddling, canoeing and kayaking opportunities.
 Echo Lake Resort, located inside Echo Lake Provincial Park offers boat and canoe rentals.
 No license is needed and lifejackets are supplied.